nguquen/nvim/README.md

 ## Search word under cursor in hole project

 Use `K` (shift + k).
 It'll show the result in Quickfix window at bottom.

+## Improve iTerm2 performance:
+Settings -> Terminal -> Scrollback Buffer
+- `Scrollback lines: 4096`
+- Disable `Save lines to scrollback when an app status bar is present`
+- Disable `Save lines to scrollback in alternate screen mode`